fmichea/sm64-livesplit-autosplitter/README.md

 * Among the issues I ran into in various recommended autosplitters:
   - Too much configuration.
 Needs to be configured for each split file (category) differently.
   - Does not support castle movement splits.
-  - Only support one game version.
+  - Only supports one game version (only US, only JP).
   - Issues with split undo not being possible, eg. on final star last split.
   - Misses (reset, ...) due to refresh rate.
   - Generally liked some features of each one, but couldn't quite use any 100%.